nteract/content-guide/writing-for-translation.md

 * Slang, idioms, and cliches
 * Contractions (English contractions may not be recognizable to all translators)
-* Shortened words, even if they’re common in English (use “application,” not “app”)
+* Shortened words, even if they’re common in English (use "application," not "app")
-* Uncommon foreign words (use "genuine,” not “bona fide”)
+* Uncommon foreign words (use "genuine," not "bona fide")
-* Unnecessary abbreviations (use "for example,” not “e.g.”)
+* Unnecessary abbreviations (use "for example," not "e.g.")
-* Converting one part of speech into another if it isn’t already commonly used (use "Send us an email” instead of “message us”)
+* Converting one part of speech into another if it isn’t already commonly used (use "Send us an email" instead of "message us")
-* Non-standard or indirect verb usage (use “he says,” not “he’s like” or “he was all”)
+* Non-standard or indirect verb usage (use "he says," not "he’s like" or "he was all")
 * Double negatives
 * Synonyms, generally.
 Don't use a lot of different words for the same thing in a single piece of writing.
-Instead of mixing it up with “campaign,” “newsletter,” “bulletin,” etc., pick one term and stick with it.
+Instead of mixing it up with "campaign," "newsletter," "bulletin," etc., pick one term and stick with it.

 ### Beware words with multiple meanings

-**“Once”** (could mean “one time,” “after,” “in the past,” or “when”)
+**"Once"** (could mean "one time," "after," "in the past," or "when")
-- Yes: After you log in, you will see your account’s Dashboard.
+- Yes: After you log in, you will see your account’s issue stream.
-- No: Once you log in, you will see your account’s Dashboard.
+- No: Once you log in, you will see your account’s issue stream.

-**“Right”** (could mean “correct,” “the opposite of left,” “politically conservative,” etc.)
+**"Right"** (could mean "correct," "the opposite of left," "politically conservative," etc.)

  - Yes: In the File Manager, click the correct image and drag it to the pane at right.
  - No: In the File Manager, click the right image and drag it to the right pane.

-**“Since”** (could refer to a point in time, or a synonym of “because”)
+**"Since"** (could refer to a point in time, or a synonym of "because")

-- Yes: Because you already have a complete mailing list, you can send your campaign at any time.
+- Yes: Because you already have a Jupyer notebook, you can use nteract at any time.
-- No: Since you already have complete mailing list, you can send your campaign at any time.
+- No: Since you already have a Jupyter notebook, you can use nteract at any time.

-**“Require” plus an infinitive** (could confuse the relationship between subject and object)
+**"Require" plus an infinitive** (could confuse the relationship between subject and object)

-- Yes: Autoresponders can be configured and sent from paid accounts.
+- Yes: Pull requests can be submitted from GitHub accounts.
-- No: A paid account is required to send autoresponders.
+- No: A GitHub account is required to send pull requests.
 (This could imply that users with paid accounts are required to send autoresponders.)

-**“Has” or “have” plus past participle** (could confuse the relationship between subject and object)
+**"Has" or "have" plus past participle** (could confuse the relationship between subject and object)

-- Yes: The folder contains sent campaigns.
+- Yes: The folder contains saved notebooks.
-- No: The folder has sent campaigns.
+- No: The folder has saved notebooks.

 ### Numbers